cosmodesi/mpytools/README.md

 ## License

-**mockfactory** is free software distributed under a GPLv3 license.
-For details see the [LICENSE](https://github.com/adematti/mpytools/blob/main/LICENSE).
+**mpytools** is free software distributed under a BSD3 license.
+For details see the [LICENSE](https://github.com/cosmodesi/mpytools/blob/main/LICENSE).

 ## Credits

 [nbodykit](https://github.com/bccp/nbodykit) for recipe for handling of various file formats and MPI array utilities.
-Edmond Chaussidon for making up this package name.
+Edmond Chaussidon for creating this package name.